 We may collect personal information directly from you, your representative or a third party.
-We primarily collect information directly from you or another individual, but in certain circumstances we may also obtain personal information collected by other Australian, state and territory government bodies or other organisations.
+In limited circumstances, we may also collect your personal information from other Australian, state and territory government bodies or other organisations.

-We collect personal information in a variety of ways, including paper-based forms, online (through our website as well as email), via social media websites and accounts, over the telephone and by fax.
+We collect personal information in a variety of ways, including paper-based forms, online (through our websites as well as email), via social media websites and accounts, over the telephone and by fax.

 We only collect personal information where it is reasonably necessary for, or directly related to, one or more of our functions or activities.
 Generally, we will only collect sensitive information (such as health information) if you consent and it is reasonably necessary for, or directly related to, one or more of our functions or activities.
 We will not collect any personal information if we do not need it.